kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 <todo>make a table comparison among flink, storm, spark, spark streaming</todo>

 ## Visualization
 Aggregated result from flink is then published to external data store for visualization.
-The data store we use is redis, an in-memory data store.
+The data store we use is redis, an in-memory data storage server.
+The output of our system includes a word count set and a tuple with 3 elements.
+Typically, the word count set contains only thousands of records, since the number of vocabulary in common use is just 3000.
+We need to update the word count set frequently.
+So, we need a data store that supports fast update.
+Redis and memcached are potential candidates for the task.
+Memcached is a simple key-value in-memory store for small chunk objects.
+It's usually used as a distributed share memory and caching server.
+But memcached only support string data type.
+If you want some advanced functionalities, you must implement them by youself.
 Redis is a powerful key-value data structure server.
 It preserves data in main memory for later fast retrieval.
 By the way, redis also supports persistence of data in the form of binary(RDB) or append only log(AOF).
 When redis server is crushed, it can recover from latest RDB or AOF file.
 Redis supports multiple data types, including string, list, map, set, sorted set, bitmap and more.
-In our case, we use sorted set and string.
+The speed of both memcached and redis are extremely fast, they can handle more than 100000 requests per second at a single node.
+Considering the flexibilites that redis offers, we decide to use redis as our result data store.
+In our case, we use sorted set and string data type.
 String is for storing some running statistics and sorted set is for storing analysed results.
-We have a dashboard for displaying these results.
+We have a dashboard for displaying these results as well.

 # Experimental Evaluation
 We conduct experimental evaluation in tencent cloud.